Sarah Hunt / Tłaliłila’ogwa

 With roots in community-based anti-violence activism, Sarah’s work focuses on relationships between, on the one hand, intimate and embodied scales of Indigenous life and, on the other hand, governance of lands, waters, and relationships across natural and supernatural worlds.
 She enjoys working collaboratively with students, community members, and other colleagues to address intersecting questions about power, wellbeing, and knowledge sovereignty.
 Sarah is passionate about creating innovative methodologies that will activate Indigenous self-determination, thereby fostering alignment between theory and praxis.

 Sarah currently works at the University of Victoria (UVic) as the Canada Research Chair in Indigenous Political Ecology.
-She is an Associate Professor in the School of Environmental Studies, an editor with the journal EPC: Politics and Space, and board member of the Urgent Action Fund for Feminist Activism.
+She is an Associate Professor in the School of Environmental Studies.

 Sarah is honored to have received the UVic President's Distinguished Alumni Award (2022), AAG Glenda Laws Award for Social Justice (2017), and a Governor General's Gold Medal (2014).
 Her 2023 article in BC Studies “Looking for Lucy Homiskanis, Confronting Emily Carr: Nature, Gender and the (Re)Making of British Columbia,” received the BC Studies best article award and the Hilda Neatby Prize for best article in English from the Canadian Committee on Women’s and Gender History.